Adaptive Submodularity: Theory and Applications in Active Learning and Stochastic Optimization: Related Work

-\paragraph{Greedy Frameworks for Adaptive Optimization.} The paper that is perhaps closest in spirit to this work is the one on Stochastic Depletion problems by \citet{chan09}, who also identify a general class of adaptive optimization problems than can be near-optimally solved using greedy algorithms (which in their setting gives a factor 2 approximation).
+The paper that is perhaps closest in spirit to this work is the one on Stochastic Depletion problems by \citet{chan09}, who also identify a general class of adaptive optimization problems than can be near-optimally solved using greedy algorithms (which in their setting give a factor 2 approximation).
 However, the similarity is mainly on a conceptual level: The problems and approaches, as well as example applications considered, are quite different.